keiranking/lbd/source/games/kalooki.html.md

    - the top card from the stock, or
    - the upcard.

-1. After drawing a card, the player determines if she can win the round ("come out") or lay ("come down").
-In most cases, she can do neither.
+1. After drawing a card, the player determines if she can win the round outright ("come out") or lay her combinations ("come down").

 1. The player selects a card from her hand to discard, and places it face up on the discard pile, creating a new upcard.